-“Given what was being reported about some groups being harder hit by the pandemic, we wanted to find out how parents and adolescents in these communities were perceiving the threat and responding to it,” says Elizabeth Sowell, PhD, Site Principal Investigator of the Adolescent Brain Cognitive Development Study (ABCD study) at Children’s Hospital Los Angeles.
-Dr. Sowell specializes in the neurodevelopment of children and adolescents and was senior author on the study.
+“Given what was being reported about some groups being harder hit by the pandemic, we wanted to find out how parents and adolescents in these communities were perceiving the threat and responding to it,” said Elizabeth Sowell, PhD, Children’s Hospital Site Principal Investigator of the Adolescent Brain Cognitive Development Study (ABCD study), who specializes in the neurodevelopment of children and adolescents and was senior author on the study.

-The national ABCD study has been following nearly 12,000 youth and parent participants for more than three years.
+The ABCD study is a national study that has been following nearly 12,000 youth and parent participants for more than three years.
 When the pandemic began, the study was expanded to include questions about parent and adolescent experiences related to COVID-19.
-The current study includes over 6,000 parent-youth pairs from 20 cities across the U.S., with the goal of determining how family- and neighborhood-level socioeconomic disadvantage related to disease burden, family communication and preventive responses to the pandemic.
+The current study included over 6,000 parent-youth pairs from 20 cities across the U.S. with the goal of determining how family- and neighborhood-level socioeconomic disadvantage related to disease burden, family communication and preventative responses to the pandemic.

 The study findings were surprising.

-“We were seeing individuals with lower household incomes and living in lower socioeconomic neighborhoods, as reported by census data, were more likely to talk to their kids about COVID-19 preventative behaviors, such as the need for wearing masks, washing hands and avoiding crowds,” said co-investigator Andrew Marshall, PhD, of the Division on Children, Youth and Families at Children’s Hospital Los Angeles, who was first author on the study.
+“We were seeing individuals with lower household incomes and living in lower socioeconomic neighborhoods, as reported by census data, were more likely to talk to their kids about the need for wearing masks, washing hands and avoiding crowds,” said co-investigator Andrew Marshall, PhD, of the Division on Children, Youth and Families at Children’s Hospital Los Angeles, who was first author on the study.

 Adolescents from lower income families and neighborhoods had increased risk and diagnosis of COVID-19 because of being front-line workers, taking public transportation and other factors.
 Yet, because of better communication and risk-reduction behaviors—kids and parents in these families worried less than other families in the study who had higher incomes and lived in socioeconomically advantaged neighborhoods.